- About Us

 The charity was influenced by a community of ethicists; Ord’s idea for Giving What We Can reflected the ideas of Peter Singer and Thomas Pogge among others.
 Discussing the topic of our obligation to the global poor with Singer inspired him to show people just how big an effect they could have by taking the problem seriously.

-It was when Will Crouch, an academic at Oxford who is now Vice President of the charity, met Ord that the plans for Giving What We Can really gained momentum.
-Ord explained the idea to Crouch and together they began to push it forward, with Crouch doing a lot of the initial research into cost-effectiveness.
+It was when William MacAskill, an academic at Oxford who is now Vice President of the charity, met Ord that the plans for Giving What We Can really gained momentum.
+Ord explained the idea to MacAskill and together they began to push it forward, with MacAskill doing a lot of the initial research into cost-effectiveness.

 After the launch, Giving What We Can grew in status as it received significant media attention and within a year 64 people had joined the society, their pledges amounting to $14m.
 Since then Giving What We Can has continued to grow both in number and reputation, with over 250 members from 17 countries and chapters established in the US, Britain and Australia.
 We are now a registered charity with almost $100m pledged to charity from members, Toby alone pledging over $1m in his lifetime.
 We hope that one day the idea of donating 10% of one’s income to effective charities will become the norm, not an exception.